TomLXXVI/python-hvac/docs/examples/air_conditioning/example_05/part_load_operation.md

 ```
 The outdoor air temperature is between the cooling coil setpoint temperature
 (14 °C) and the space air setpoint temperature (26 °C).
 This implies that
 mixing control cannot be active.
-To not unnecessarily increase the mixed air
+To avoid an unnecessary increase in the mixed air
 temperature at the entry of the cooling coil, the RA damper is closed, so that
 the mass flow rate of recirculation air is (theoretically) zero.
 All the supply
 air to the zone is taken from outdoors (the mixed air state is the same as the